zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/workaround-for-battery-discharge-in-dev-mode/index.md

 > press CTRL-L when you see the scary boot screen

-If your machine **doesn't** boot Chrome OS and only gives you the "Chrome OS is missing or damaged" screen with every boot, then the following may help.
+If your machine **doesn't** boot ChromeOS and only gives you the "ChromeOS is missing or damaged" screen with every boot, then the following may help.

 This process is long and annoying, but it's better than losing all your data.